 It is fairly easy to find outdoor hobbies that are cheap – you just need to know where to look!

-My husband teases me that I’m a Bird Nerd – but that’s okay, because it’s one of my favorite fun, inexpensive hobbies!
+My husband teases me that I’m a Bird Nerd – but that’s okay, because he’s an AvGeek (see #29).
+It’s also one of my favorite fun, inexpensive hobbies!

 It doesn’t take much to be a birdwatcher; all you really need it to just look!
 Of course, a bird book or app (like Merlin) is helpful in identifying the different species and a pair of binoculars can be useful, too.